 Well I guess I’m not a procrastinator.
 I choose coffee.

-Larry Kroeger Premium Member about 1 year ago
+Larry Kroeger Premium Member over 3 years ago

 I am a procrastinator, but I’ll take hot chocolate with Disaronno amaretto over coffee or tea any day.